Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 Algae, microbial electrolysis cells, and on-demand freezing are set to disrupt the traditional cold chain, potentially slashing emissions by up to 35%.

-This article explores cutting-edge technologies that promise to deliver sustainable, guilt-free scoops while significantly reducing the environmental impact of ice cream production.
-If you’d like a more detailed report on carbon reduction technologies in this industry, please submit your query using the form below.
+Several emerging cutting-edge technologies promise to deliver sustainable, guilt-free scoops while significantly reducing the environmental impact of ice cream production.
+Here are more insights into innovation and consumer trends in the ice cream industry for plant-based, healthier, and sustainable products.

 Starch-infused sustainable ice cream with enhanced thermal stability

-China Agricultural University (CAU) is conducting full-fledged research on carbon footprinting and is one of the leading institutes in the field.
-In 2023, a patent from CAU revealed how adding 1% to 6% small granule starch to ice cream allows it to endure temperatures higher than the standard -18°C. This process refines its structure for better hardness without compromising the ice cream’s sensory quality.
+China Agricultural University (CAU) is conducting comprehensive research on carbon footprinting and is among the leading institutes in the field.
+In 2023, a CAU patent revealed that adding 1% to 6% small-granule starch to ice cream enables it to withstand temperatures above the standard 18°C. This process refines its structure for better hardness without compromising the ice cream’s sensory quality.

-In addition, this technique shrinks ice crystals and yields a finer consistency, ensuring the product can better manage temperature fluctuations during storage and transportation.
+In addition, this technique shrinks ice crystals, yielding a finer consistency and helping the product better withstand temperature fluctuations during storage and transportation.

-Enabling ice cream formulations to withstand storage and transportation at higher temperatures can reduce the refrigeration compressor’s operating time.
+Enabling ice cream formulations to withstand storage and transportation at higher temperatures can reduce the operating time of the refrigeration compressor.
 Therefore, this sustainable ice cream will significantly reduce energy consumption and carbon footprint.

 This mycelium-based ice cream has carbon-reducing microbes.